alkhoury98/Kalvad_Test/README.md

 4. Run with Docker Compose using this command -> docker-compose up.

 ## NOTES:
--The first time you run the application, it is recommended to perform a Maven clean install to ensure that all dependencies are resolved and the Docker image is properly built.
+1. The first time you run the application, it is recommended to perform a Maven clean install to ensure that all dependencies are resolved and the Docker image is properly built.
--Ensure that Docker Desktop is opened on your machine before running the docker-compose up command.
+2. Ensure that Docker Desktop is opened on your machine before running the docker-compose up command.
--there is a postman collection attached to the project you can use.
+3. there is a postman collection attached to the project you can use.

 ## Access the Application
--once your application is running without using docker, you can access it at http://localhost:8080 -if you are using docker, you can access it at http://localhost:9090
+1. once your application is running without using docker, you can access it at http://localhost:8080
+2. if you are using docker, you can access it at http://localhost:9090